NBISweden/workshop-reproducible-research/docs/singularity.md

 ```

 !!! warning
     This is probably not the best way to run this.
 But the only working solution I could find at the moment.
 Be aware that this workflow probably will change.
 Optimally one would want to be able to run analysis in the container without having to worry about denied permission to write files and disk quota issues.
 The solution to those problems is yet to be find though.
+It may be so that one first needs to `singularity build` the image on a local system where one can be root.

 !!! tip
     We could also have e.g. git cloned the code on the host and bind mounted that directory into the container, instead of copying files within the container as we do here.
 The choice is yours!